 Also, take the time to match your qualifications to those listed in the job posting.
 The closer a match you are for the job, the better your chances of getting selected for an interview.

-Tailor Your Documents to the Job.
+Tailor Your Documents to the Job

 The best way to make your resume and cover letter stand out is to tailor them to fit the particular job.
 Read through the job listing, and make sure the experiences you include in your materials are relevant to the job.
 Your goal is to show the employer that you're a match for the role.

 You can do this in your cover letter in particular.
 For example, if you are applying for a job in a school system, include examples of your experience working with children.
-Make it clear that you have the skills and experience for the particular job.
+Make it clear that you have the skills and experience for a particular job.

 You don’t have to do this as much on your resume.
 However, you can make small tweaks to your resume to show that you are a good fit for the position.
 For example, you might include keywords from the job listing in your job descriptions.

 Use Action Words